-The dependency of the European Union (EU) on energy imports, particularly of oil and more recently of gas, forms the backdrop for policy concerns relating to the security of energy supplies.
+The dependency of the European Union (EU) on energy imports, particularly of oil and natural gas, forms the backdrop for policy concerns relating to the security of energy supplies.
 This article looks at the production of primary energy within the EU and, as a result of the shortfall between production and consumption, the EU’s increasing dependency on energy imports from non-member countries.
-Indeed, more than half (53.6 %) of the EU-28’s gross inland energy consumption in 2016 came from imported sources.
+Indeed, more than half (58.2 %) of the EU’s gross available energy in 2018 came from imported sources.

-Production of primary energy in the EU-28 totalled 755 million tonnes of oil equivalent (Mtoe) in 2016 — see Table 1.
-This was 1.6 % lower than a year before and continued the generally downward development observed in recent years, with 2010 the main exception as production rebounded following a relatively strong fall in energy production in 2009 that coincided with the global financial and economic crisis.
-When viewed over a longer period, the production of primary energy in the EU-28 was 14.7 % lower in 2016 than it had been a decade earlier.
-The general downward development of EU-28 primary energy production may, at least in part, be attributed to supplies of raw materials becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.
+Production of primary energy in the European Union (EU) totalled 635 million tonnes of oil equivalent (Mtoe) in 2018 — see Table 1.
+This was only 1 % lower than a year before and continued the generally downward development observed in recent years, with a few exceptions in 2010 when production rebounded following a relatively strong fall in energy production in 2009 that coincided with the global financial and economic crisis, and then in 2012-2013 when a slight increase occurred again .
+When viewed over a longer period, the production of primary energy in the EU was 9.2 % lower in 2018 than it had been a decade earlier.
+The general downward development of EU primary energy production may, at least in part, be attributed to supplies of raw materials becoming exhausted and/or producers considering the exploitation of limited resources uneconomical.

-In absolute terms, 15 of the 28 EU Member States recorded an expansion in their level of primary energy production during the past 11 years to 2016.
-The largest expansion in the production was registered in Italy (an increase of 3.7 Mtoe), followed by Spain (2.8 Mtoe), Ireland (2.5 Mtoe), Austria (2.4 Mtoe), and Sweden (2.3 Mtoe).
-By contrast, the production of primary energy in the United Kingdom fell by as much as 66.0 Mtoe, while Germany (-22.8 Mtoe), the Netherlands (-15.3 Mtoe), Denmark (-14.4 Mtoe) and Poland (-10.4 Mtoe) also reported contractions in excess of 10 Mtoe.
+In absolute terms, 14 of the 27 EU Member States recorded an expansion in their level of primary energy production in the period 2008 to 2018.
+The largest expansion in the production was registered in Italy (an increase of 4.5 Mtoe), followed by Spain (4.4 Mtoe), Sweden (4.0 Mtoe), Ireland (3.4 Mtoe), and Finland (3.2 Mtoe).
+By contrast, the production of primary energy in the Netherlands fell by as much as 31.2 Mtoe, while Germany (-23.4 Mtoe) and Denmark (-12.7 Mtoe) also reported contractions in excess of 10 Mtoe.

-In 2016, more than one quarter (27.9 %) of the EU-28’s total production of primary energy was accounted for by renewable energy sources, while the share for solid fuels (17.5 %, largely coal) was just below one fifth and the share for natural gas was somewhat lower (14.2 %).
-Crude oil (9.8 %) was the only other major source of primary energy production (see Figure 1).
+The share for solid fossil fuels (18.3 %, largely coal) was just below one fifth and the share for natural gas was close to one tenth (9.3 %).
+Crude oil (3.4 %) was the only other major source of primary energy production (see Figure 1).

-The growth of EU-28 primary production from renewable energy sources exceeded that of all the other energy types; this growth was relatively uniform during the period covering 2006-2016, with a small dip in production in 2011 (see Figure 2).
-Over this 11-year period the production from renewables increased by 66.5 %, replacing, to some degree, the production of other sources of energy.
-By contrast, the production levels for the other sources fell, the largest reductions being recorded for natural gas (-41.2 %), crude oil (-39.0 %) and solid fuels (-30.8 %), with a more modest fall of 15.2 % for nuclear energy.
+The growth of EU primary production from renewable energy sources exceeded that of all the other energy types; this growth was relatively uniform during the period covering 2008-2018, with a small dip in production in 2011 (see Figure 2).
+Over this period the production from renewables increased by 49.2 %, replacing, to some degree, the production of other sources of energy.
+By contrast, the production levels for the other sources fell, the largest reductions being recorded for natural gas (-46.4 %), crude oil (-35.3 %) and solid fossil fuels (-27.9 %), with a more modest fall of 14.4 % for nuclear energy.

 The EU and its Member States are all net importers of energy

-The downturn in the primary production of hard coal, lignite, crude oil, natural gas and more recently nuclear energy has led to a situation where the EU has become increasingly reliant on primary energy imports in order to satisfy its demand, although this situation stabilised in the aftermath of the global financial and economic crisis.
-The EU-28’s imports of primary energy exceeded exports by almost 904 Mtoe in 2016.
-The largest net importers of primary energy were generally the most populous EU Member States, with the exception of Poland (where some indigenous reserves of coal remain).
-In 2006, Denmark had been the only net exporter of primary energy among the EU Member States, but in 2013 Danish energy imports exceeded exports such that there were no longer any Member States that were net exporters of energy (see Table 2).
-Relative to population size, the largest net importers in 2016 were Luxembourg, Malta and Belgium.
+The downturn in the primary production of hard coal, lignite, crude oil, natural gas and more recently nuclear energy has led to a situation where the EU has become increasingly reliant on imports of primary energy commodities and also secondary derived products (e.g. gas/diesel oil) in order to satisfy its demand, although this situation stabilised in the aftermath of the global financial and economic crisis.
+The EU’s imports of energy exceeded exports by 886 Mtoe in 2018.
+The largest net importers of energy in absolute numbers were Germany, Italy, France and Spain.
+In 2008, Denmark had been the only net exporter of energy among the EU Member States, but in 2013 Danish energy imports exceeded exports and the trend was confirmed in the following five years until 2018.
+Hence, since 2013 all 27 Member States of the EU are net importers of energy.
+Relative to population size, the largest net importers in 2018 were Luxembourg, Malta and Belgium.

-The origin of EU-28 energy imports has changed somewhat in recent years, although Russia has maintained its position as the main supplier of crude oil and natural gas (despite seeing its share reduced somewhat) and also emerged as the leading supplier of solid fuels (see Table 3).
+The main origins of EU energy imports have changed somewhat in recent years.
+Russia has maintained though throughout the whole period 2008-2018 its position as the leading supplier to the EU of the main primary energy commodities – hard coal, crude oil and natural gas (see Table 3).

-By contrast, Russia’s share of EU-28 imports of natural gas declined from 39.3 % to 31.9 % between 2006 and 2010, but this development was reversed and a peak of 41.1 % was recorded in 2013, after which the share fell somewhat to just below 40.0 %.
-During the 11 years shown in Table 3, Norway remained the second largest supplier of EU imports of natural gas, its share slowly falling from more than one quarter (25.9 % in 2006) to just below one quarter (24.8 % in 2016).
-The share of EU-28 natural gas supplies that originated from Nigeria and Libya were halved between 2006 and 2016, whereas the share from Qatar rose (3.2-fold).
+Russia’s share of EU imports of natural gas between 2008 and 2018 increased slightly (40.4 %); nevertheless, the lowest level was recorded in 2010 (35.2 %) and the peak of 45.3 % was recorded in 2013.
+During the period shown in Table 3, Norway remained the second largest supplier of EU imports of natural gas, its share slowly falling from 22.0 % in 2008 to 18.1 % in 2018.
+The share of EU natural gas supplies that originated from Algeria, the third largest supplier, declined between 2008 and 2018, whereas the share from Qatar almost doubled.

 The security of the EU’s primary energy supplies may be threatened if a high proportion of imports are concentrated among relatively few partners.
-More than three quarters (77.1 %) of the EU-28’s imports of natural gas in 2016 came from Russia, Norway or Algeria.
-A similar analysis shows that more than two thirds (68.2 %) of EU-28 solid fuel imports originated from Russia, Columbia and Australia, while imports of crude oil were slightly less concentrated among the principal suppliers, as Russia, Norway and Iraq accounted for 52.6 % of the EU-28’s imports.
+Almost three quarters (70.3 %) of the EU’s imports of natural gas in 2018 came from Russia, Norway and Algeria.
+A similar analysis shows that close to three quarters (74.3 %) of EU hard coal imports originated from Russia, the United States and Colombia, while imports of crude oil were slightly less concentrated among the principal suppliers, as Russia, Iraq and Saudi Arabia accounted for roughly the half (45.9 %) of the EU’s imports.

-More than half of EU-28 energy needs are covered by imports
+More than half of EU energy needs are covered by imports

-EU-28 dependency on energy imports increased from slightly more than 40 % of gross energy consumption in 1990 to reach 53.6 % by 2016 (see Figure 3).
-Since 2004, the EU-28’s net imports of energy have been greater than its primary production; in other words, more than half of the EU-28’s gross inland energy consumption was supplied by net imports and the dependency rate exceeded 50.0 %.
+EU dependency on energy imports didn’t change much over the last decade, from 58.4 % of gross available energy in 2008 to 58.2 % in 2018 (see Figure 3).
+During the presented period, the EU’s net imports of energy have been greater than its primary production; in other words, more than half of the EU’s gross available energy was supplied by net imports and the dependency rate exceeded 50.0 %.

-Between 2006 and 2016, the EU’s dependency on non-member countries for supplies of natural gas grew by 11.1 percentage points, faster than the growth in dependency for crude oil (up 3.9 percentage points).
-The dependency for solid fuels during the same period went down by 1.4 percentage points.
+Between 2008 and 2018, the EU’s dependency on non-member countries for supplies of natural gas grew by 13.1 percentage points, much faster than the growth in dependency for solid fossil fuels (up 2.1 percentage points).
+The dependency for crude oil during the same period remained constant.

-As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive also in 2016, which was also the case for all of the other EU Member States (see Figure 4).
-The lowest energy dependency rates in 2016 were recorded for Estonia, Denmark, Romania and Poland.
-Malta, Cyprus and Luxembourg were (almost) entirely dependent on primary energy imports, with dependency rates that were over 96.0 %.
+As it was no longer a net exporter, Denmark’s energy dependency rate turned positive in 2013 and remained positive also in 2018, which was also the case for all of the other EU Member States (see Figure 4).
+The lowest energy dependency rates in 2018 were recorded for Estonia, Denmark, Romania and Sweden.
+Malta, Luxembourg and Cyprus were (almost) entirely dependent on primary energy imports, with dependency rates that were over 92.0 %.

-An analysis of developments between 2006 and 2016 reveals that Denmark, the United Kingdom, Lithuania, the Netherlands and Poland became increasingly dependent upon energy imports to satisfy their gross inland consumption; these patterns can be largely associated with a downturn in primary energy production (linked to the supplies of raw materials becoming exhausted).
-There was also increasing dependency, although less marked, in Belgium, the Czech Republic, Greece, Germany and Malta.
-All of the remaining EU Member States recorded a fall in their energy dependency rates between 2006 and 2016, the most rapid change being registered in Estonia, where the rate fell from 29.2 % to 6.8 %; rates also fell by more than 10.0 percentage points in Ireland, Latvia, Portugal and Austria, driven by a combination of energy efficiency gains and/or a switch in the energy mix to promote primary production from renewable sources.
+An analysis of developments between 2008 and 2018 reveals that Denmark, the Netherlands, Lithuania and Poland became increasingly dependent upon energy imports to satisfy their gross available energy; these patterns can be largely associated with a downturn in primary energy production (linked to the supplies of raw materials becoming exhausted).
+There was also increasing dependency, although less marked, in Czechia, Germany and Belgium.
+All of the remaining EU Member States recorded a fall in their energy dependency rates between 2008 and 2018, the most rapid change being registered in Estonia, where the rate fell from 27.5 % to 0.7 %; rates also fell by more than 10.0 percentage points in Ireland, Bulgaria and Latvia driven by a combination of energy efficiency gains and/or a switch in the energy mix to promote primary production from renewable sources.